Bruce Trail Heroes of the Beaver Valley Given “The Boot”

 |2010||Bill McMurray & Fred Young|

 Beaver Valley End-to-End Event

 While there are always obstacles to overcome in an End-to-End event, weather was not one of them this year.
 Over two consecutive weekends in September, we had bright skies and warm temps for our biennial event.
 Forty-five intrepid hikers, hailing from all over southern Ontario and as far away as New York State, completed the Beaver Valley End-to-End.

 Hikers enjoyed the trail with many commenting on the beautiful views.
 And what’s a hike without snacks?
 There were many, many thank-yous for the delicious snacks provided at the checkpoints.
 Kudos to our checkpoint volunteers, who outdid themselves with home-baked treats!
 Yum!
 Despite some challenging terrain and mud, everyone carried on with only some minor grumbles.
 Our hikers really earned their event badges!

 Rounds up a Notorious Weed

 Our thanks to volunteers who helped to remove an invasive weed at the annual Garlic Mustard pull in the Loree Forest.
 Learn more about how Garlic Mustard threatens to erase native environments.

 Tour the Wodehouse Karst Side Trail

 Photos © Stew Hilts

-Take a peek at the new Wodehouse Karst Side Trail just opened this spring!
+Take a peek at the Wodehouse Karst Side Trail which opened in the spring of 2017.